 |You Need to:||HHS UX Team will:|

-The labs are available free of charge to Federal agencies and are scheduled on a first come, first serve basis.
+The labs are available for all HHS divisions and programs as well as other federal agencies to use.
 To reserve a usability lab, please contact firstname.lastname@example.org at least 30-60 days in advance of your desired test date.

 All reservation requests must include: